-Get answers to your questions, including eligibility rules and what happens if you already have an HSA or FSA.
+Get answers to your questions, including eligibility rules, how to contribute, and more.
 If you enroll in a Bronze or Bronze Plus coverage level, learn how the HSA works in the HSA User's Guide (PDF).
-HSA vs FSA Wondering how an HSA is different from a Health Care Flexible Spending account (FSA)?
-Here's how: HEALTH SAVINGS ACCOUNT FLEXIBLE SPENDING ACCOUNT When to Use You can use the HSA to pay for eligible medical, dental, and vision expenses under the Bronze or Bronze Plus coverage levels.
+HSA vs FSA See how an HSA is different from a Health Care Flexible Spending Account (FSA) below.
+HEALTH SAVINGS ACCOUNT FLEXIBLE SPENDING ACCOUNT When to Use You can use the HSA to pay for eligible medical, dental, and vision expenses under the Bronze or Bronze Plus coverage levels.
 You can use the Health Care FSA to pay for eligible medical, dental, and vision expenses under the Silver or Gold coverage levels.
 Contributions You can contribute to your account before taxes.
-For 2023, the annual limits set by the IRS are \$3,850 for individual coverage, and \$7,750 for family coverage.
+For 2025, the annual limits set by the IRS are \$4,300 for individual coverage, and \$8,550 for family coverage.
 If you're age 55 or older (or will turn age 55 during the plan year), you can also contribute an additional \$1,000 catch-up contribution.
-You can contribute to your account before taxes, up to the \$3,050 annual limit.
+You can contribute to your account before taxes, up to the \$3,300 annual limit.
 Fund Availability You can use up to the total amount you have contributed to your HSA.
 The total amount of your annual election is available at the beginning of the plan year.
 Rollovers Unused dollars roll over from year to year.
 The funds are always yours to keep, even if you leave the company or retire.
 Unused dollars don't roll over from year to year.
 Earning Interest The money in your HSA earns interest.
 The money in your FSA does not earn interest.
 Debit Cards Yes, a debit card is available.
 Yes, a debit card is available.
 Investment Option You can open an investment account when your balance reaches \$1,000.
 You cannot invest your FSA balance.
 How Much to Save?